Foyles: Founding and early branches

 Not long afterward, the brothers moved their central London store to 119 Charing Cross Road, the Foyles Building, where it remained until 2014.
 They acquired adjacent buildings at 1–7 Manette Street including the site of the Old Goldbeater's House.
 For a time the store included premises at 121–125 Charing Cross Road, on the north side of the junction with Manette Street.

 In this period Foyles, like many booksellers, used to stick a small permanent label advertising themselves on every book they sold.
 According to one such label, at some time Foyles had a branch in South Africa, at 12–14 Church Street, Cape Town.

+Foyles published Foylibra: Foyles Bookshop Magazine.

+William Foyle sent Adolf Hitler a telegram offering to buy all Jewish books that were to be burnt.
+Hitler replied: Would no sooner corrupt the morals of the English than the Germans.